Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 First, you must let Claude explore the codebase it needs to act on.

-At this point it helps a lot if you've created your CLAUDE.md file, as we saw before.
-If you've done your job well, that file should already contain the architecture, conventions, and patterns you want to follow.
-The important thing is to understand that it's not a static artifact: you can and should keep updating it with the new discoveries the agent makes during exploration.
+At this point it helps a lot if you have created your CLAUDE.md file, as we saw before.
+If you have done your job well, that file should already contain the architecture, conventions, and patterns you want to follow.
+The important thing is to understand that it is not a static artifact: you can and should update it with new discoveries made by the agent during exploration.

-This is where Claude's planning mode comes into play (which we'll see later), which is designed for guided exploration of the codebase.
-Through it, you can refine and enrich your CLAUDE.md with the findings.
+Here comes Claude's planning mode (which we will see later), which is designed for guided exploration of the codebase.
+Through it, you can refine and enrich your CLAUDE.md with findings.

 Example instruction: